jarthurgross/website/_posts/2016-09-06-predicting_arxiv_submissions.md

 crude measure of goodness of fit, we will use the R value provided by scipy's linear regression routine (this is the square-root of the [coefficient of determination][coeffofdeterm]).
-Let's take a look at these R values for varios starting months:
+Let's take a look at these R values for various starting months:

 ![R values]({{ relative }}images/r_values.png)